DaforLynx/ranger-ttrpg/Rulebook.md

 An enemy aware that a Ranger is present will generally go into **high alert**, preventing sneak attacks coming from their field of vision.
 ### Bosses
 These characters are usually the ultimate enemy of a mission.
 But this isn't a hard rule!
 They are much more deadly and flexible than the usual fodder.
-Bosses have stats, including BODY, MIND, and WIT, as well as "boss health".
+Bosses have stats, including BODY, MIND, and WIT, as well as "**boss health**".
 This is on top of armor and the normal health pool.
 Boss core stats come into effect whenever the boss should make a check.
 Boss health is a pool of health that lies "above" their normal health.
 If an attack would bring their boss health to zero, the remaining damage is not carried over into their normal health.
 This can serve as a "health gate" to prevent them from being one-shot by sneak attacks.
 Bosses may also have access to talents both familiar and unfamiliar.
-When a boss's health reaches 0, they are *incapacitated*.
+When a boss's health reaches 0, they are **incapacitated**.
 Whether or not they fall unconscious, or even die, depends on either the Narrator's fiat or the attacking player's intent.
 ### Armor
 Armor is a number starting from 0 and going all the way up to 5 which subtracts from final damage.
 Players do not have armor.
 0 is unarmored, 5 is nearly impervious.
-An enemy may also be *heavily armored*, which means they are *truly* impervious to all *conventional* attacks a Ranger can make.
+An enemy may also be **heavily armored**, which means they are *truly* impervious to all *conventional* attacks a Ranger can make.
 ### Range Bands
 Melee range is within an adjacent space
 Close range is within sneaking distance (4 spaces)